 - Never operate while impaired.
 Operating while impaired can dull your senses and cause unintentional injuries.

 - Wear appropriate safety gear.
 As a kid, I never thought about safety gear.
-Now, I wear ski googles to protect my eyes and ear plugs.
+Now, I wear ski goggles to protect my eyes and earplugs.
 Injuries can happen quickly and when you least expect it.
 Taking a few extra minutes to put on safety gear is worth it.

 - Wear appropriate cold weather gear.
 While I would love to wear shorts and flip flops all year, it’s just not possible while living in the Midwest.
-Warm boots and mittens/gloves are important to keeping our extremities warm and preventing frostbite.
+Warm boots, mittens/gloves are essential to keeping our extremities warm and preventing frostbite.
 In addition, moisture-wicking technology in clothing can help prevent you from feeling cold and uncomfortable.

 - Don’t shoot snow at others.
 As kids, we did this all the time.
 We’d line up and wait to get pummeled with snow.
-We never thought about debris shooting out of the snow blower causing injury.
+We never considered debris shooting out of the snow blower and causing injury.
 My single-stage snow blower shoots debris very forcefully.
 An ice chunk or stone could be deadly.

 - Watch for cars and pedestrians.
 Always be alert to what’s going on around you.
 Neighbors walking their dogs or pulling kids in sleds is common after a snowfall.
 The last thing you want to do is cause injury to them.
-Also, if you must step into the street, watch for passing cars as well as snowplows.
+Also, if you must step into the street, watch for passing cars and snowplows.
 Fresh snow causes significant changes to driving conditions.

-Lastly, if you intend on buying a snow blower this year, it’s a good idea to buy one before the first snow.
+Lastly, if you intend to buy a snow blower this year, buying one before the first snow is a good idea.
 This will ensure there are many options to choose from.
-Once the snow starts flying, there may be a rush on them leaving you out in the cold.
+Once the snow starts flying, there may be a rush on them, leaving you out in the cold.